Running Jobs – The Batch System (SGE)

 Applications should not be run directly on the login nodes.
 These are relatively small, light-weight nodes (not many cores, small memory) used to access the system, edit files, submit jobs.
 Many users will be connected to the login nodes.
 If you run an application there, you may prevent all of those users from doing their work.

-The sysadmins will kill, without notice, any applications running on the login nodes.
-Please submit your work to the batch system.
+The sysadmins will kill, without notice, any applications running on the login nodes or jobs submitted to batch system which are oversubscribing resources by not setting parallel options properly.

 If you want to diagnose / debug a problem with your application (e.g., quick test runs, trying different parameters, possibly modifying and recompiling code) without using a batch script, please use an interactive job (see qrsh).
-DO NOT do this type of work directly on the login node – your quick test run may use far more CPU and memory that you think!
+DO NOT do this type of work directly on the login node – your quick test run may use far more CPU and memory that you think and deprive jobs running on the nodes of their rightful resources assigned by the batch system.
+Such direct logins and related processes will be terminated without warning.
+Repeated such attempts will result in disabling of account.

 Please take the time to learn how to submit jobs to the batch system.